Sixth-rate: In fiction

 The Aubrey–Maturin series of novels by Patrick O'Brian features the sixth-rate ship HMS Surprise as the frigate captained by Jack Aubrey.
-It is based on the actual historical frigate of the same name, formerly the French Unité, which was captured and renamed by the Royal Navy in 1796.
+It is based on the actual historical frigate of the same name, formerly the French ship Unité, which was captured and renamed by the Royal Navy in 1796.
 The Surprise was portrayed in the 2003 film Master and Commander which was adapted from the novels.

-In the novel Mason and Dixon by Thomas Pynchon the title characters set sail for Sumatra in 1761 to view the Venus transit in the sixth-rate ship HMS Seahorse.
+In the novel Mason and Dixon by Thomas Pynchon, the title characters set sail for Sumatra in 1761 to view the Venus transit in the sixth-rate ship HMS Seahorse.

-The novel The Watering Place of Good Peace by Geoffrey Jenkins includes a fictional sixth rate ship called HMS Plymouth Sound, which is described as being one of the fastest sailing ships in the Royal Navy.
+The novel The Watering Place of Good Peace by Geoffrey Jenkins includes a fictional sixth-rate ship called HMS Plymouth Sound, which is described as being one of the fastest sailing ships in the Royal Navy.

 In Hornblower and the Atropos by C.S.
-Forester, the titular character - Horatio Hornblower - commands a sixth-rate ship of 22 guns.
+Forester, the titular character – Horatio Hornblower – commands a sixth-rate ship of 22 guns.